Positive feedback: In gene regulation

 Positive feedback is a well-studied phenomenon in gene regulation, where it is most often associated with bistability.
 Positive feedback occurs when a gene activates itself directly or indirectly via a double negative feedback loop.
 Genetic engineers have constructed and tested simple positive feedback networks in bacteria to demonstrate the concept of bistability.
 A classic example of positive feedback is the lac operon in E. coli.
 Positive feedback plays an integral role in cellular differentiation, development, and cancer progression, and therefore, positive feedback in gene regulation can have significant physiological consequences.
-Random motions in molecular dynamics coupled with positive feedback can trigger interesting effects, such as create population of phenotypically different cells from the same parent cell.
+Random motions in molecular dynamics coupled with positive feedback can trigger interesting effects, such as creating a population of phenotypically different cells from the same parent cell.
 This happens because noise can become amplified by positive feedback.
 Positive feedback can also occur in other forms of cell signaling, such as enzyme kinetics or metabolic pathways.

 In evolutionary biology

 Positive feedback loops have been used to describe aspects of the dynamics of change in biological evolution.
 For example, beginning at the macro level, Alfred J. Lotka (1945) argued that the evolution of the species was most essentially a matter of selection that fed back energy flows to capture more and more energy for use by living systems.
-At the human level, Richard D. Alexander (1989) proposed that social competition between and within human groups fed back to the selection of intelligence thus constantly producing more and more refined human intelligence.
+At the human level, Richard D. Alexander (1989) proposed that social competition between and within human groups fed back to the selection of intelligence, thus constantly producing more and more refined human intelligence.
 Crespi (2004) discussed several other examples of positive feedback loops in evolution.
 The analogy of evolutionary arms races provides further examples of positive feedback in biological systems.

-During the Phanerozoic the biodiversity shows a steady but not monotonic increase from near zero to several thousands of genera.
+During the Phanerozoic, the biodiversity shows a steady but not monotonic increase from near zero to several thousands of genera.

 It has been shown that changes in biodiversity through the Phanerozoic correlate much better with hyperbolic model (widely used in demography and macrosociology) than with exponential and logistic models (traditionally used in population biology and extensively applied to fossil biodiversity as well).
 The latter models imply that changes in diversity are guided by first-order positive feedback (more ancestors, more descendants) or a negative feedback arising from resource limitation.
 The hyperbolic model implies a second-order positive feedback.
 The hyperbolic pattern of the world population growth has been demonstrated (see below) to arise from second-order positive feedback between the population size and the rate of technological growth.
 The hyperbolic character of biodiversity growth can be similarly accounted for by a positive feedback between the diversity and community structure complexity.
 It has been suggested that the similarity between the curves of biodiversity and human population probably comes from the fact that both are derived from the interference of the hyperbolic trend (produced by the positive feedback) with cyclical and stochastic dynamics.